irmen/Pyro4/docs/source/Tutorial.rst

 Interacting with the name server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There's another command line tool that let you interact with the name server: "nsc" (name server controltool).
+There's another command line tool that let you interact with the name server: "nsc" (name server control tool).
 You can use it, amongst other things, to see what all known registered objects in the naming server are.
 Let's do that right now.
 Type: